 3. Accessorize it

-Now that you've got your basic pond built, now you can add some accessories - including flora and fauna.
-Next to the terrain tools in Build/Buy Mode, there's a new section called "Outdoor Water Decor".
-In here, you can change the water type (there are new pond-specific options too), add plants, rocks, and logs, and also what's known as "Pond Effects".
+After you've got your basic pond built, you can add some accessories, such as flowers or rocks to really round off the pond experience.
+These can be found next to the terrain tools in Build mode, where there's a section called "outdoor water decor".
+In here, you can change the water type (there are pond-specific options, too), add plants, rocks, and logs, and also what's known as "pond effects".
 These are little tiles you can pop onto your pond to spawn things like ducks or swans, or various bugs.
 They certainly add more character to your pond.

-However, do note that the "Country Fish" option within Pond Effects is purely decorative, so if you want to add catchable (and edible) fish to your ponds, read on for the next step.
+However, it's important to note that the "country fish" option within pond effects is purely a decorative feature.
+If you want to add catchable (and even edible) fish to your ponds, read on.

 How to add fish to ponds inThe Sims 4

-To turn your beautiful new pond into a fisherman's paradise, you'll need to first add the "Fishing Allowed Sign" to your pond from the "Pond Objects" section of the "Outdoor Water Decor".
-Selecting the sign in Live Mode will allow your sims to add fish, and also see which fish are available to catch in each pond.
+To turn your beautiful new pond into a fisherman's paradise, you'll need to first add the "fishing allowed sign" to your pond from the "pond objects" section of the "outdoor water decor".
+You'll then select the sign in Live mode to allow your Sims to add fish, and also see which fish are available to catch in each pond.

-However, in order to add fish to a pond your sims will have to have already registered some fish in their notebook - you can't just buy them from a catalogue or anything.
+However, in order to add fish to a pond your Sims will need to trigger the fishing skill and register some fish in their notebook - you can't just buy them from a catalogue.
 There are two easy ways to do this though:

 1. Go fishing

-By fishing anywhere, your sims will gain knowledge of various different fish types - and the more they catch, the more knowledge and Fishing Skill they'll gain.
-Once you've caught one of each species, you'll be able to add that species to your home pond.
-And yes, that counts for the more tropical fish types you can find across the various Sims 4 expansions.
+By fishing anywhere that allows it, your Sims will gain knowledge of various different fish types - and the more they catch, the more knowledge and fishing skill they'll gain.
+Once you've caught one of each species, you'll then be able to add that species to your home pond.
+And yes, that counts for the more tropical fish types you can find across the various Sims 4 expansion packs.

 2. Go grocery shopping

-Either go to a store, or use the new "Grocery Delivery" option via the phone to stock your pockets up with various types of fish.
-Once you've bought some, you can then use those species to stock your pond.
+Either head to a store, or use the "grocery delivery" option via the phone to stock up on various types of fish.
+Once you've purchased a fish, you can then use that species in your pond.
+It's certainly not a cheap option, but it's definitely a lot faster.